-Digital transformation I eInnnovations I Future of work I Internet of Things I Big data I eAnalytics I Open data I Digital Services I Blockchain I Business and organizational models I eCollaboration I Social Media I eCommerce I eBusiness I Interorganizational Systems I eMarketplaces & Communities I Mobile Value Services I Cloud Computing I eHealth I Digital wellness and wellbeing I eSociety I eParticipation I eLearning 2.0 & eEducation I eSMEs I eLiving Labs I eCollaboration I eRegions I eDependency I eTrust I ePrivacy I any other aspect of “e”.
+Digital Transformation I eInnnovations I Future of Work I Internet of Things I IoT I Big Data I Business Analytics I Business Intelligence I eAnalytics I Open data I Digital Services I Blockchain I Business and Organizational Models I Digital Business Models I AI I BI I Data Science I eCollaboration I Social Media I eCommerce I eBusiness I Interorganizational Systems I eMarketplaces & Communities I Mobile Value Services I Cloud Computing I eHealth & mHealth I Digital Wellness & Wellbeing I Sustainability I Sustainable Development I Smart Cities I Smart Regions I Sustainable Digitial Economy and Society I Smart Communities I eSociety I eParticipation I eLearning 2.0 & eEducation I eSMEs I Industry 4.0 I eLiving Labs I eCollaboration I eRegions I eTourism I eDependency I eTrust I ePrivacy I any other aspect of “e”

-Next to a generic track on the Digital transformation, we offer the following special interest tracks for Bled 2018:
+Next to a general track on the Digital transformation, we offer the following special interest tracks for Bled 2019:

-Digital Wellness is focused on the design and use of digital services to build and sustain wellness routines for large groups of users.
-By “wellness” is understood – to be in sufficiently good shape of mind and body to be successful with all everyday requirements – which will be achieved through systematic changes of daily routines if the changes are sustained for longer periods (many years).
-Digital wellness services are built to be effective interventions in daily routines; they collect data from the users’ everyday activities through smartphones and wearables; the data is refined to information and knowledge with analytics and computational intelligence; health data is not needed and will not be used.
+Digital Wellness works out the design and use of digital services to build and sustain wellness routines for large groups of users.
+“Wellness” – to be in sufficiently good shape of mind and body to be successful with all everyday requirements – builds on systematic and effective changes of daily routines to make them motivating and sustainable for users for extended periods (years, more than months).
+Digital wellness services are effective interventions in daily routines; they collect data from the users’ everyday activities through smartphones and wearables; the data is refined to information and knowledge with analytics and computational intelligence; data from activity programs are not health data and do not carry the same limitations on usability.
 The EU emphasizes the needs, challenges and opportunities brought by the ageing society.
 In the Digital Wellness Track we pay special attention to the “young elderly”, the age group 60-75, as interventions with digital wellness services will have significant long-term possibilities to get healthy “seniors” (the age group 75+).
 We welcome papers on digital services for wellness, independent living, Internet of Things as part of wellness routines, new business models to reach “young elderly” and the design of supporting ecosystems.

 New ways to organize economic activities are emerging, facilitated by Blockchain as an enabling technology.
 The attention for the Blockchain (or sometimes “distributed ledger”) technology has been rising steadily.
 Emerging from the Cypherpunk movement and the Bitcoin technology, it is taking businesses and industries time to recognize that the underlying technology might be the next big thing to disrupt their current business model.
 The disruptive potential is created by the positioning of the technology as something that lives between organisations and not within them, promising a boost in efficiency and effectiveness in inter-organizational coordination and rising questions about who is in control, if anyone, for networked businesses coordinated through a Blockchain.